-Amex Pay Over Time is a feature on a few American Express cards that allows you to pay for certain eligible charges over the course of multiple billing periods.
+Amex Pay Over Time is a feature on several American Express cards that allows you to pay for certain eligible charges over the course of multiple billing periods.
 The Pay Over Time feature is available on cards that normally require you to pay your statement balance in full each billing period.

 With Pay Over Time, you can finance eligible purchases over a long term with interest.
 This is a convenient feature if you're unable to pay off your balance in full, but as with any balance carried from month to month, that can get expensive.